Antoine, Arkansas: History

 The town of Antoine began as a stopping point on the old Southwest Trail to Texas in the early 19th century.
 It was named for a French trapper who was found dead at his camp along the road (the site of the present town cemetery).
 The only identification found on the man was his first name, "Antoine".
 He was buried on the hill by the river and the gravesite became a landmark for travelers.
 Eventually, the name was given to the river and to the town that grew up beside it.
 Antoine's grave is located within the bounds of the town cemetery, although the marker has disappeared over time.
-Antoine is located on State Highway 26 between Murfreesboro and Arkadelphia in the southeastern section of Pike County.
+Antoine is located on Arkansas Highway 26 between Murfreesboro and Arkadelphia in the southeastern section of Pike County.
 Antoine was one of the first settlements in what is now Pike County.
 It had characteristics of what our forefathers were seeking - rich level farmland and located on the bank of the Antoine River, giving them an adequate supply of water.
 To the north is an elevated mountain range ideal for trapping.

 The town did not suffer much disaster during the Civil War, even though Union Soldiers were located in the area.
 The only incident recalled was about two young Antoine boys whose father was away in the Confederate Army.
 Being the only men at home they brought corn into Antoine to the gristmill for their mother.
 As they were leaving they were seized by the Yankee soldiers, their meal taken and the boys hanged from a large chinquapin tree just north of the old John Canter Home.

 By 1890 the town had sprung up and had a post office, a bank, a church, school, cotton gin, gristmill, bottling works, sawmill, blacksmith shop, two hotels, drug store, hardware, billiard and pool hall, cafe, doctor's office, city hall, and several merchandise stores.
 During this time, railroad connections were established with Gurdon to the south, Amity to the north, and Delight to the west.
 The historic railroad trestle over the Antoine River was built in 1908 and remains in use today.
 The first church house in Antoine was Union Church located where the Methodist Church now stands.
 Brooks Stell of Delight organized the Church of Christ which was the second church to form.
 When he held a meeting in the Union Church building in 1908, the response was so great that he continued the meeting and moved his followers to the old Seven-Up school house across the Wolf Creek, near the Joe Thomas home.
 About this time there was being erected a new two-story brick school house, and when it was completed the congregation bought the little wood-frame school for their meeting place.
 It was located in the vicinity of where Guy Howell's home now stands.
 The present church building was erected in 1930.
 The Methodists continued on in the old Union building and later built a beautiful brick building.
 Sometime later the Baptist Church was organized.